Higher-order Hermite numbers: Properties and applications to evolution problems: Introduction

 \section{Introduction}

+In 1861, John Blissard \cite{Blissard} introduced a novel notation for handling sums containing binomial coefficients.
+His approach involved expanding polynomials and then converting exponents into subscripts.
+For instance, the polynomial $(x+1)^n$ could be interpreted as $\sum_{k=0}^{\infty}\binom{n}{k}x_k$.
+Fifteen years later, Edouard Lucas \cite{Lucas,Lucas2} published his foundational papers on this subject, coining the terms ``symbolic method", or ``umbral calculus" \cite{Bell} .
+During the 20th century, Roman \cite{Roman}, Roman and Rota \cite{RomanRota}, Rota and Taylor \cite{RotaTaylor} referred to this systematically developed approach as ``classical umbral calculus", acknowledging Blissard's comprehensive work.\\

+This methodology has been widely adopted by researchers, often without detailed explanation \cite{Pascal}.
+While some applications have been relatively straightforward, others have involved more sophisticated treatments.
+Rigorous algebraic formulations of the method have been presented by Bell \cite{Bell3} and Temple \cite{Temple}, while Rota and Mullin \cite{RotaMulin} have characterized it in terms of linear operators.\\

-The Hermite numbers \cite{Wein,KK,DGLM,DGMR,RZAE,DLS} have been an important element, determining an intriguing and effective tool for exploring the theory of Hermite polynomials and that of special polynomials in general, from an operational perspective.
-The novelties brought by these methods become even more evident when they are applied to the study of higher-order Hermite polynomials \cite{Appell,HM,HM2,BDLSA}.\\
+Recent developments have demonstrated the remarkable versatility of umbral calculus, which continues to find new applications across diverse mathematical domains.
+This persistent significance has kept the subject as an active area of research interest, see, for example, \cite{DGLM,DGMR,RZAE,LD}.
+This article reveals an intermediate level that has been largely neglected in the literature, yet offers significant methodological advantages.
+The enhanced formulation is achieved through systematic absorption of Hermite numbers \cite{Wein,KK,DGLM}, which are important elements.
+These numbers serve as an intriguing and effective tool for exploring the theory of Hermite polynomials and other special polynomials from an operational perspective.
+The novelties brought by these methods become even more evident when they are applied to the study of higher-order Hermite polynomials \cite{HM,HM2,DLS}.\\